urgenssen/Bank_control_panel/README.md

 - list of visits without exit and information by each such visit (when entered, duration of staying);
 - output information about people staying in storage at the moment (names);
 - list of visits of significant passcard;
-- checking the duraton of visits of significant person (more than 10 minutes, more than 1000 minutes);
+- checking the duraton of visits of significant person (more than 60 minutes, for tests: more than 10 minutes and more than 1000 minutes);
 - suspicious check for each visit.

 There are two versions of same project.